We measure how we are performing against the Consumer Standards and Tenant Satisfaction Measures through:

 Policies

-We gained customer insight and feedback on two policies, including the gas servicing access policy and the asset management policy.
+We gained customer insight and feedback on our service charge policy.

 Customer Communications Group